ravitejakhandavilli/Assignment/README.md

 # Assignment

-hi this is my first edit and i want to see this change in git hub......
+hello all , this is my first commit